chpanagakos/chpanagakos/README.md

 # Chrysanthos Panagakos

 Physics educator moving into data science and machine learning.
-Eighteen years tutoring physics — most of it spent working out *why* a student's reasoning breaks — now aimed at ML, with a focus on retrieval, evaluation, and Greek-language NLP.
+Thirteen years tutoring physics — most of it spent working out *why* a student's reasoning breaks — now aimed at ML, with a focus on retrieval, evaluation, and Greek-language NLP.